jdpieck/oasis-align/README.md

 > [!IMPORTANT]
 > To change the size of the gutter in both functions, use `#set grid(column-gutter: length)`.
 This is necessary to allow for fixed rules that aren't possible with user-defined functions.

+### `swap`
+Swap the positions of `item1` and `item2` on the grid.
+You can achieve an identical output by manually switching the content of `item1` and `item2`.

+### `int-dir`
+The initial direction that the dividing fraction is moved.
+Changing this value will change the initial direction.

+> [!NOTE]
+> The program is hardcoded to switch directions if a solution is not found in the initial direction.
+This parameter mainly serves to let you easily choose between [multiple solutions](#oasis-align-2).

 ### `int-frac`
 The starting point of the search process.
 Changing this value may reduce the total number of iterations of the function or find an [alternate solution](#oasis-align-2).